wickerdj/go_rpi/README.md

 # go_rpi
-Reboot of a set experiments, libraries, and tools for working with a Raspberry Pi.
+Rebooting of experiments, libraries, and tools for working with a Raspberry Pi.

 ## Installation
 `go get -d -u github.com/wickerdj/go_rpi`